scarletbright/avalanche-docs/docs/v1.0/en/tutorials/non-fungible-token-pt-1.md

 ## Mint the Asset

-Now that we have an NFT family and a group for the single `MinterSet` we're able to mint some NFTs to the group.
+Now that we have an NFT family and a group for the single `MinterSet` we&rsquo;re able to mint some NFTs to the group.
 To do that we call `avm.mintNFT` and pass in the following parameters.

-* `assetID` is the ID of the NFT we're creating more of.
+* `assetID` is the ID of the NFT we&rsquo;re creating more of.
 * `payload` is an arbitrary CB58 encoded payload of up to 1024 bytes.
-In [Part 2](./non-fungible-token-pt-2) we'll explore creating a protocol around the NFT payload.
+In [Part 2](./non-fungible-token-pt-2) we&rsquo;ll explore creating a protocol around the NFT payload.
 For this tutorial I have encoded the string "AvalancheJS"
 * `to` is the address that will receive the newly minted NFT.
-Replace `to` with an address your user controls so that later you'll be able to send some of the newly minted NFT.
+Replace `to` with an address your user controls so that later you&rsquo;ll be able to send some of the newly minted NFT.
 * `from` are the addresses that you want to use for this operation.
 If omitted, uses any of your addresses as needed.
 * `changeAddr` is the address any change will be sent to.
 If omitted, change is sent to one of the addresses controlled by the user.
 * `username` must be a user that holds keys giving it permission to mint more of this NFT.
 That is, it controls at least *threshold* keys for one of the minter sets we specified above.